-EMS 1313 Paramedics Two
+EMS 1313 Paramedic Two

 This course will provide an overview of Medical, Traumatic, and Obstetrical Emergencies.
-The medical emergencies will include recognition, management and pathophysiology of cardiac (includes ACLS), respiratory, diabetic, nervous system, non-traumatic abdominal pain, hepatic disorders, allergic reactions, toxicology, infectious diseases, environmental, geriatrics, pediatrics (includes PALS), and behavioral emergencies.
-The Trauma emergencies will include assessment, management, and pathophysiology of traumatic human injuries.
-Included is burns and multi systems trauma.
-The obstetrical emergencies will include patients with a variety of acute obstetrical emergencies.
-Childbirth and the management of neonatal also will be included.
-There will be emphasis on recognizing and management of complications of childbirth.
+Medical emergencies will include recognition, management and pathophysiology of cardiac emergencies (including ACLS), respiratory, diabetic, nervous system, non-traumatic abdominal pain, hepatic disorders, allergic reactions, toxicology, infectious diseases, environmental, geriatrics, pediatrics (includes PALS), and behavioral emergencies.
+Trauma emergencies will include: assessment, management, and pathophysiology of traumatic human injuries, burns and multi systems trauma.
+An in-depth study of the Arkansas Trauma System will be included.